ansible/workshops/exercises/ansible_smart_mgmt/2-patching/README.md

 Click 'Next'.
 You will then need to 'Save' the preview.

--   Add the last node by hovering over 'SATELLITE / RHEL- Promote Content View' and selecting the +.
+-   Add the last node by hovering over 'SATELLITE / RHEL- Promote Content View' and selecting the + icon.
 In the pop-up window, select 'On Success', and then Next.
 Add the 'SERVER / RHEL7 - Patch' Job Template, leave 'Convergence' to 'Any' again and select Next.
 This template also has a survey attached.
 You will need to select from drop-down list 'Select Environment' the environment you would like to patch.
 Choose 'RHEL7_Dev'.
 The 'Check' drop-down is a selection that tells server_patch.yml whether or not to apply updates to the servers in our inventory.
 Since we want to apply the patches, we will select 'No'.
 Click 'Next' at the bottom of the window and click 'Save'.

 -   Before we can finish the workflow we need to link 'SERVER / RHEL7 - Fact Scan' to 'SERVER / RHEL7 - Patch' and coverage on success.
 Hover over 'SERVER / RHEL7 - Fact Scan' and click on the chain icon.
 Then click to the right of the 'SERVER / RHEL7 - Patch' node to link.
 You will be promoted on the right side pane menu to to Run 'On Success'.
 Click 'Save'.
 You will then need to click on the 'SERVER / RHEL7 - Patch', edit the node and select 'ALL' from the CONVERGENCE drop-down.
 Continue with Next, Next and Save.